OSC/ood-documentation/source/app-development/tutorial-ps-to-quota.rst

 Brand App
 ---------

-The app is looking good, but the details page still shows the app title "My Passenger App Processes".
+The app is looking good, but the details page still shows the app title "Passenger App Processes".
 To change this and the icon, edit the manifest.yml:

 .. code:: diff

-    -name: My Passenger App Processes
+    -name: Passenger App Processes
     -description: Display your running Passenger app proceseses in a table +name: Quota
     +description: Display quotas